JetBrains/Qodana/topics/python-draft.md

 ### Run %product% in CI/CD pipelines

 You can also set up analysis in various CI/CD tools.
-These examples provide basic configuration samples that will be extended later in this section.

 #### GitHub Actions